-Bernard, a young retiree living in Aix-en-Provence, purchased a 43 m² 2-bedroom apartment near Nation in the 12th arrondissement for 345,000 euros, with 12,000 euros of renovation, bringing the total budget to 388,000 euros, below his initial 400,000 euro envelope.
-The property was found in three weeks by his Home Select property hunter.
+Bernard, a young retiree living in Aix-en-Provence, bought a 43 m² two-room flat near Nation in the 12th arrondissement for 345,000 euros, with 12,000 euros of renovation, bringing the total to 388,000 euros, below his initial 400,000 euro budget.
+His Home Select property hunter found the property in three weeks.

 Mission summary